clojuredocs/guides/articles/cookbooks/files_and_directories.md

 ## What This Cookbook Covers

 This cookbook covers working with files and directories from Clojure, using functions in the `clojure.java.io` namespace as well as parts of the JDK via interoperability.

-## Overview
+## Preliminaries

-TBD

 Note that for the examples below, "io" is an alias for clojure.java.io.
 That is, it's assumed your `ns` macro contains: